crazy2be/buildblast/README.md

 - Scene is populated by calling add on a THREE.Mesh(geometry, CHUNK_MATERIAL).
 - THREE.Mesh is created with a geometry and a THREE.MeshBasicMaterial (or any Material type).
 - A geometry is a THREE.BufferGeometry, which just has its attributes and offsets set.
-- .offsets is in the form:
+- .offsets is in the form (DON'T FORGET THE ARRAY, IT'S OBJECTS WITHIN AN ARRAY):

 ```JavaScript
 [{